svange/openbrain/README.md

 cp .env.example .env  # Edit this file with your own values
 ```
 ### Deploy Supporting Infrastructure
+:warning: **This will deploy resources to your AWS account.** :warning: You will be charged for these resources.
+See [AWS Pricing](https://aws.amazon.com/pricing/) for more information.

 ```bash
 python ci_cd.py -I
 ```